 The proposal presented in this manuscript is well-researched and well-written.
 Some design elements could be better supported by more detailed background estimate studies, although this could come later in a future Technical Design Report.
 In particular, it is unclear whether some of the chosen shielding thickness values are in fact optimal (3.5 m of UAr outside the fiducial region on all sides, 5 cm acrylic walls), so the 1 kT fiducial mass sounds arbitrary.
 Could it be made larger in the transverse dimension?
 Part of this answer is provided in Figure 3 on the dominant reducible neutron backgrounds: it would be best to show how, based on this simulation, the dark matter sensitivity (based on total background estimates at a given threshold) depends on the transverse dimension of the fiducial region.

 We agree that 3 kT-years is a bit arbitrary.
 A fiducial 1kt was chosen in order to produce a result on a competitive timescale, given a preliminary look at the self-shielding of neutron backgrounds.
 Following the referee’s comment, we have explored transverse variations for three choices of fiducial length [in z] – 40m, as proposed in the text, and for 52 m and 56 m.
 These provide distances of 10m, 4m and 2m to nearest end wall in the beam-direction, respectively.
 To compare sensitivities we evaluated an approximate figure of merit (defined as (Number of Signal) /sqrt(Number of Background)) vs. transverse dimension.
 We consider an expected dark matter signal at a cross section choice of 1E-45 cm2 and dark matter mass of 0.2 TeV/c2.
-For the backgrounds we considered atmospheric neutrino, neutrons, and gamma rays with an assumed 1 gamma event leakage and a threshold of 100 keV.
+For the backgrounds we considered atmospheric neutrino, neutrons, and electron recoils with a threshold of 100 keVr.
 As shown in Figure 1 and Table 1 in this response, for a 40m length we find the transverse optimum half-size is at 2.64m --a little farther out than our chosen 2.1 m – giving a larger 1.56 kT fiducial volume.
 For a 52m length fiducial volume the optimum is also at 2.64m for a 2.03 kT fiducial volume.
 Both these rough figure of merits analyses give results slightly higher than our choice of 2.1m.
 At 56m the optimal figure of merit is significantly lower, with the preferred size at 4m transverse.

 We have made more precise sensitivity plots for the first two optimized fiducial volumes (shown in Figure 2 in this report).
 In the end, the resulting 90% sensitivities are just outside the line width from the figure we have in the paper.
-We therefore add a line to the paper that says the following and include the results/figures below for referee elucidation (though not for publication).
+We therefore add a line to the paper on page 15 that says the following (the tables/figures shown below are only for referee elucidation, not for publication):

 “Lastly, we comment on optimizing the fiducial volume.
-Upon varying the transverse dimension for several choices of volume length, the optimal fiducial geometry that maximizes signal to background uncertainty at the 100 keV threshold was found to give a transverse half-width of 2.64m for a total volume 2.03 kT.
-The increase in sensitivity for this volume with its attendant increase in background over our 1 kT choice is quite small.
+Upon varying the transverse dimension for several choices of fiducial volume length, the geometry that maximizes signal to background uncertainty at the 100 keVr threshold was found to be roughly 5.3 m x 5.3 m x 52 m, for a total mass of 2.0 kt.
+The increase in sensitivity for this volume, with its attendant increase in background, compared to our 1 kt choice is quite small (~20%).
 We therefore use a conservative 1 kt fiducial volume of the dimensions described for all studies in this paper.”